Adaeze-k/alx-system_engineering-devops/0x01-shell_permissions/README.md

-print a script to switch current user to betty
+print a script to switch current user to betty 2. script that prints the effective username of the current user.